Priced to sell.

 Fully converted 2002 e450 shuttle bus with full size Murphy bed.
 Enough power and storage to spend a solid amount of time off grid enjoying this beautiful world.

-Highly sought after 7.3 power stroke with 293k miles.
+Highly sought after 7.3 power stroke with 294k miles.
 If cared for, and I’ve done my best, these engines can roll 1,000,000.
-Drove it down from Alaska last April.
-No issues
+Drove it down from Alaska in April 21.
+No issues.
+Drove it from salt lake to Dallas in Novemeber 22, no issues.

 Here’s The goods… Besides the obviously incredible paint job and all the smiles, waves, and stares that you receive.
 It’s not exactly easy to hide.